J4MSH1D/J4MSH1D/README.md

-# Hi there, I'm J4MSH1D 👋
+# Hi there, I'm Jamshid Abduqodirov - aka J4MSH1D 👋

 ## I'm a Student, Freelancer and Developer!!